Mormonism and Freemasonry: Historical connections

 Smith and Rigdon were raised to the third degree of Master Mason "on sight" by Grand Master Jonas of the Grand Lodge of Illinois.
 At the time and in the jurisdiction of that Grand Lodge, this meant that Joseph and Sidney could go through the three degree ceremonies in a relatively short time without having to prove their respective proficiencies between each degree.
 They each were passed to the degree of Fellowcraft on the morning of 16 March 1842 and raised to the degree of Master Mason later that day.
+Smith wrote: "Wednesday, March 16. — I was with the Masonic Lodge and rose to the sublime degree.

 Note that Joseph Smith's journal does not mention the sublime degree on Mar 16, 1842, stating only "Continued with the Lodge".
 However, minutes from the Nauvoo lodge on the same day do state, "Joseph Smith applied for the third and sublime degree...he was duly raised..."

-On 17 March 1842, the Relief Society was established as an auxiliary group for the female members of the Church.
+On 17 March 1842, the Relief Society was established as an auxiliary group for the female members of the church.
 Its structure originally had similarities to that of the Masonic Lodge; however, the Relief Society never had its own degree ceremonies nor did it ever purport to confer degrees of any kind on its members.

 Hyrum Smith was not only one of Joseph's older brothers but also succeeded their father as Presiding Patriarch and Cowdery as Assistant President of the Church.

 Bodley Lodge No. 1 in Quincy, IL presented concerns that the special dispensation granted to Nauvoo Lodge, U.D., was improper, and on August 11, 1842, the special dispensation was suspended by Grand Master Abraham Jonas until the annual Communication of the Illinois Grand Lodge.
 "During the short period covering its activities, this Lodge initiated 286 candidates and raised almost as many.
 John C. Bennett reports an instance in which 63 persons were elected on a single ballot."
 This suspension was later lifted and the Mormon Lodges resumed work although several irregularities in their practice were noted.
 The irregularities centered on mass balloting (voting on more than one candidate at a time) and not requiring proficiency in each degree before proceeding to the next degree (in many cases, initiates were being passed to the Fellowcraft degree and raised to the Master Mason degree within two days of being initiated as an Entered Apprentice).

 There were 5 Masonic Lodges in Mormon communities by April 27, 1843: